HomeTips & IdeasDecorating Ideas and How To'sHow to Use LIGHTING to Make a Dark Room Look Brighter!

 Approx. 80 – 120 SQ FT

 Rooms in this size range need approx. 120-180 watts of light.
-For this reason, I’m inclined to go ‘the more the merrier’ and I would install a light that holds three – 60w bulbs.
-However, general light fixtures don’t necessarily add ambience and you may still want to add some accent lighting.
+For this reason, I’m inclined to go ‘the more, the merrier,’ and I would install a light that holds three – 60w bulbs.
+However, general light fixtures don’t necessarily add ambiance and you may still want to add some accent lighting.

-And do you have a booby light that is only holding two – 60w bulbs?
-Oh, you are sooo busted.
-If so, read thisBudget Friendly Lighting Update Ideas
+Do you have a booby light that only holds one or two – 60w bulbs?
+Oh, you are so busted.
+If so, read thisBudget-Friendly Lighting Update Ideas

 HOW MUCH LIGHT DOES A MEDIUM-SIZE ROOM NEED?